Eya-Laouini/Gemini-RAG/README.md

 # **Gemini Fine Tuning Chatbot Using PDF**

-The Gemini PDF Chatbot is a Flask-based AI assistant that extracts and provides answers strictly from a given PDF document.
+The Gemini Fine Tuning Chatbot Using PDF is a Flask-based AI assistant that extracts and provides answers strictly from a given PDF document.
 This chatbot uses Google's Gemini AI model to process queries and return precise responses based on the document’s content.

 ## Features